mdxs/test-ttf-on-gae/README.rst

 **BEWARE**: These findings are subject to change; as this appears to be an implementation detail of the GAE servers.
-Your milage may vary, which is why this project provides a detailed procedure that empowers you to check this yourself.
+Your milage may vary, which is why this project provides a detailed procedure; so that you can check this yourself.

 Credits
 =======

-See comment #3 to Issue 6183 [1]_ for the very clear hint that helped develop this test project.
-So: thank you ``jchu...@gmail.com``!
+See `comment #3 to Issue 6183`_ for the very clear hint that helped develop this test project.

+So, thank you ``jchu...@gmail.com`` !

 Procedure